oorabona/bsc/README.md

 ```coffee
 command = helpers.parseCommand command, settings
 ```

+> `parseCommand` accepts string command and array command.
+It will return its results using the same type.

 If you need special care about how you handle tokenization everytime plugin command is parsed, e.g. variable can be an array, or some exotic type, then a callback is provided.